WaterFutures/EPyT-Flow/docs/tut.scada.rst

         # Run simulation
         # ....

-Alternatively, one can use sensor type specific functions for specifying a sensor placement BEFORE the simulation is run:
+Alternatively, one can use sensor type-specific functions to specify a sensor placement BEFORE the simulation is run:

 +---------------------+--------------------------------------------------------------------------------------------------+